rlankhorst/zip-recipes/src/README.md

 8. Voila!
 Your new recipe can easily be styled with CSS, to look however you would like.

 == Changelog ==

+4.7.2.18

+* [Better] Improved HTTPS support for your blog

 4.7.2.17 More AMP and better Secondary recipes!